mmwaikar/clojuretrainings/doc/intro.md

 ## Module 4: Interacting With Java
 - ☑ Working With Java
 - ☑ Proxying And ☒ Reifying Java Classes
-- Generating Java Classes
+- ☑ Generating Java Classes
 - ☑ Using Java Code With Leiningen

+## Module 5: Concurrency
+- Basic Concurrency In Clojure
+- Clojure Stm - Atoms
+- Clojure Stm - Refs And Agents
+- Working With Core.Async

 ## Module 6: Writing Safer Software
-- Types And Records ☑
+- ☑ Types And Records
-- Protocols ☑
+- ☑ Protocols
-- Multimethods ☑
+- ☑ Multimethods

 # Websites for improving your Clojure chops